 So far we have been discussing representations of compact Lie groups quite generally.
-In his theory of 'spin networks' [34,35], Penrose worked out all the details for SU(2): the group of 2×2 unitary complex matrices with determinant 1.
+In his theory of 'spin networks' [34, 35], Penrose worked out all the details for SU(2): the group of 2×2 unitary complex matrices with determinant 1.
 This group is important because it is the universal cover of the 3d rotation group.
 This lets us handle particles like the electron, which doesn't come back to its original state after one full turn-but does after two!

 The group SU(2) is the subgroup of the Poincaré group whose corresponding observables are the components of angular momentum.
 Unlike the Poincaré group, it is compact.
-As already mentioned, we can specify an irreducible positive-energy representation of the Poincaré group by choosing a mass $m \geq 0$, a spin $j = 0, \frac{1}{2}, 1, \frac{3}{2}, \ldots$ and sometimes a little extra data.
+As already mentioned, we can specify an irreducible positive-energy representation of the Poincaré group by choosing a mass $m \ge 0$, a spin $j = 0, \frac{1}{2}, 1, \frac{3}{2}, \ldots$ and sometimes a little extra data.
 Irreducible unitary representations of SU(2) are simpler: for these, we just need to choose a spin.
 The group SU(2) has one irreducible unitary representation of each dimension.
 Physicists call the representation of dimension 2j+1 the 'spin-j' representation, or simply 'j' for short.

-Every representation of $\mathrm{SU}(2)$ is isomorphic to its dual, and in fact there is a god-given isomorphism for each j.
+Every representation of SU(2) is isomorphic to its dual, so we can pick an isomorphism for each j.
 Using this, we can stop writing little arrows on our string diagrams.
 For example, we get a new 'cup'

-$$\sharp : j \to j^$$
+$$\sharp: j \to j^$$